-6. Vacancy in office.

-- (a) A vacancy in the office of port commissioner may occur as provided in Chapter 42.12 RCW or by the port commissioner's nonattendance at meetings of the port commission for a period of 60 days unless the commissioner is excused by the port commission.
+- (6) Vacancy in office. - (a) A vacancy in the office of port commissioner may occur as provided in Chapter 42.12 RCW or by the port commissioner's nonattendance at meetings of the port commission for a period of 60 days unless the commissioner is excused by the port commission.
 In the event a vacancy in the office of port commissioner occurs, such vacancy shall be filled in accordance with RCW 53.12.140 pursuant to Chapter 42.12 RCW and other applicable law.
 The remaining commissioners shall fill the vacancy by appointment no later than 90 days after the creation of the vacancy.
-If the vacancy is created due to a commissioner resigning his or her position, the commission shall appoint a new commissioner within 90 days of the effective date of the commissioner's resignation. - (b) Solicitation of applications.
+When a vacancy is due to resignation, the commission shall appoint a new commissioner within 90 days of the resignation effective date. - (b) Solicitation of applications.
 Within five business days after receiving notice of a vacancy or the creation of a vacancy, the commission shall solicit applications to fill the vacancy by issuing a press release and posting a request for applications on the Port of Seattle website.
 Applications shall be solicited from citizens in King County interested in being considered for the appointment.
 All applications for the appointment shall be submitted to the port commission by the deadline noted in the commission's request for applications. - (c) Review and selection of candidates.
 The commission shall review the applications and shall obtain background investigations of the applicants.
 The commission may conduct interviews in public of the most qualified candidates.
 The commission shall fill the vacancy by selecting one candidate by majority vote of its membership in a public meeting. - (d) Vacancy in office of three or more commissioners.
 When a majority of the commissioner positions fixed by law are vacant, the provisions of RCW 42.12.070 and applicable law shall govern the filling of the vacancies. - (e) Appointment until the next election.
 As provided in Chapter 29A.24 RCW, each person appointed to serve in the office of commissioner shall serve until a qualified person is elected at the next election at which a member of the governing body normally would be elected.
 The person elected shall take office immediately and serve the remainder of the unexpired term.